Equal opportunity commissioners for technical and administrative staff

 - Individual rights and duties follow from the General Act on Equal Treatment (Allgemeines Gleichbehandlungsgesetz, AGG).

-- Hamburg’s statute on equal opportunity in public service (Hamburgisches Gleichstellungsgesetzt, HmbGleiG) comprehensively sets forth the office’s equal opportunity mandate and the equal opportunity commissioner’s rights and duties.
+- Hamburg’s statutes on equal opportunity in public service (Hamburgisches Gleichstellungsgesetz, HmbGleiG) comprehensively set forth the office’s equal opportunity mandate and the equal opportunity commissioner’s rights and duties.